Motor racing-Bottas handed five place grid penalty for next race | Sports-Games

 "The Stewards took into consideration the track conditions, however the driver of car 77 was fully to blame for the collision," they said in a statement.
 The race was halted and re-started on Sunday with four drivers retiring -- Bottas, Ferrari's Charles Leclerc, Aston Martin's Lance Stroll and Red Bull's Sergio Perez.

 Verstappen continued, dropping from third to 13th and fighting back to 10th at the finish with a heavily damaged car.
-That allowed Mercedes rival and seven-time world champion Lewis Hamilton to take back the overall lead after finishing third.
+That allowed Mercedes rival and seven-time world champion Lewis Hamilton to take back the overall lead after finishing third, and Mercedes to go top again in the constructors'.

+Mercedes team boss Toto Wolff said it was "a small mistake that caused such a big accident, costing them (Red Bull) a lot of points and a possible two cars on the podium.
+"I am sorry for that" added the Austrian.

+Red Bull's Christian Horner said it had been 'massively frustrating'.
+"Is he going to pay the bill?," he asked of Wolff.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)